 Despite being considered a biodiversity hot-spot for elasmobranchs, the Mediterranean Sea is also home to the highest proportion of threatened species due to unregulated fishing.
 In a report published in 2016 by the IUCN, 39 of the 73 assessed species of sharks and rays in the Mediterranean were found to be regionally threatened and overfishing was acknowledged as the main driver of decline and local extinction.
 If you are interested in Sharks and Rays in Greece check this link here!

 The Bluntnose sixgill shark (Hexanchus griseus) is a common shark in the Mediterranean and it is the biggest member of its family (reaching up to more than 5 meters).
-It’s a predominantly commercial deep-water species which can be found in depths up to 2500m and is a bycatch both from bottom and mid-water trawlers, also gillnets, trammel nets, longline, hand lines and other fishing tools.
+It’s a predominantly commercial deep-water species which can be found in depths up to 2500m and is a bycatch both from bottom and mid-water trawlers, as well as gillnets, trammel nets, longline, hand lines and other fishing tools.

 Although H. griseus has been assessed as “Least Concern” in the Mediterranean by the IUCN, it is protected in Greece by presidential order (Π.Δ.
-67/1981) but, the fact that the species can get caught by fishing gears legally in other countries, makes more urgent to monitor its population trend for ensuring its preservation, especially under the current degree of fishing pressure.
+67/1981) but, the fact that the species can legally be caught by fishing gears in other countries, makes the situation more urgent to monitor its population trend for ensuring its preservation, especially under the current degree of fishing pressure.

 This project is funded by the Shark Foundation.